 With the release of the Maltego Standard Transforms, we added the To Links [Found on web page] Transform.
 This Transform scrapes a web page’s HTML source and returns all the URLs found in it.
 The resulting links can be used to discover how information (and misinformation) flows through the web.

-In the same vein as our Finding fake news networks with Dataprovider.com Transforms blog post, we will be using this Transform to map out the relationships of the infamous Infowars[dot]com.
+In this tutorial, we will be using this Transform to map out the relationships of the infamous Infowars[.]com.